 Tights

-These tights have the characteristic of being rather resistant to contact with the floor but at the same time stretchy and not overly thick to promote movement.
+These tights have the characteristic of being rather resistant to contact with the floor.

 Professionals will tend to use the more transparent 40-denier tights.